tundruh/squadron-65/README.md

   3. Open SC Launch Configurator
   4. Launch Star Citizen to confirm your profile is generated, then close Star Citizen
   5. In SC Launch Configurator, go to "Profile" and **BACKUP/EXPORT YOUR PROFILE**
-  6. Import `Sq65 Binds.profiles` and install by clicking "LIVE" button to the right
+  6. Import `Sq65 Binds.profiles` and install by clicking the "LIVE" button to the right

 If you change your binds/settings in-game, you can update and backup your new profile in the SC Launch Configurator.